Italo disco: Derivative styles

-Canada, particularly Quebec, produced several remarkable Italo disco acts, including Trans X ("Living on Video"), Lime ("Angel Eyes"), Rational Youth ("City of Night"), Pluton & the Humanoids ("World Invaders"), Purple Flash Orchestra ("We Can Make It"), and Tapps ("Forbidden Lover").
+Canada, particularly Quebec, produced several remarkable Italo-sounding acts, including Trans X ("Living on Video"), Lime ("Angel Eyes"), Rational Youth ("City of Night"), Pluton & the Humanoids ("World Invaders"), Purple Flash Orchestra ("We Can Make It"), and Tapps ("Forbidden Lover").
 Those productions were called "Canadian disco" during 1980–1984 in Europe and hi-NRG disco in the U.S.

-In English-speaking countries, it was called Italo disco and hi-NRG.
+In English-speaking countries, it was called Italodisco and hi-NRG.
 In Mexico, the style is known just as "disco", having nothing to do with the 1970s genre.
 West German productions were sung in English and were characterized by an emphasis on melody, exaggerated production, and a more earnest approach to the themes of love; examples may be found in the works of: Modern Talking, Fancy, American-born singer and Fancy protégé Grant Miller, Bad Boys Blue, Joy, Silent Circle, the Twins, Lian Ross, C. C. Catch, Blue System and London Boys.

-During the mid-1980s, spacesynth, a derivation of Italo disco, developed.
+During the mid-1980s a mix of 1980s high-energy and 1970s space disco, developed.
 It was mostly instrumental, featured space sounds, and was exemplified by musicians, such as: Koto, Proxyon, Rofo, Cyber People, Hipnosis, Laserdance and Mike Mareen (whose music inhabited the spacesynth/hi-NRG overlap).

 Eurobeat

-As Italo disco declined in Europe, Italian and West German producers adapted the sound to Japanese tastes, creating "Eurobeat".
+In the late 1980s, as Italodisco declined in Europe, a handful of Italian and West German producers adapted the sound to Japanese tastes, creating "Eurobeat".
 Music produced in this style is sold exclusively in Japan due to the country's Para Para culture, produced by Italian producers for the Japanese market.
 The two most famous Eurobeat labels are A-Beat-C Records and Time Records.
-One traditional Italo disco label, S.A.I.F.A.M., still produces Eurobeat music for Japan.
+S.A.I.F.A.M., still produces Eurobeat music for Japan.

-Around 1989 in Italy, Italo disco evolved into Italo house when Italian Italo disco artists experimented with harder beats and the "house" sound.
+Around 1987 in Italy, Italodisco evolved into Italo house when Italian Italodisco artists experimented with harder beats and the "house" sound.